-4.2.4 Wellingtonia's, Boyd Road
+5.2.4 Wellingtonias, Boyd Road

-Jo Boyd [3/6.1] seeks to add the avenue of Wellingtonia's on Boyd Road to the Inventory of Protected Features so that they will be enjoyed by generations to come.
+Jo Boyd [3/6.1] seeks to add the avenue of Wellingtonias on Boyd Road to the Inventory of Protected Features so that they will be enjoyed by generations to come.
 The trees were planted in 1986, and are potentially important heritage trees being very long lived.
-They should be considered because of their iconic value and the link they have with the areas heritage.
+They should be considered because of their iconic value and the link they have with the area's heritage.
 The trees are in very good condition and at maturity they will be visible for many kilometres.

-Jo Boyd [3/6.1.1] submitted in support of her original submission, stating that although the trees are only semi mature they will become landmarks in time and wish that they be protected so that they can achieve this, knowing that they can live to 300 years of age and are one of the largest tree species in the world.
-The trees are situated on either side of Boyd Rd and as far as we know are situated on Council roadside and not the submitter's property.
+Jo Boyd [3/6.1.1] submitted in support of her original submission, stating that although the trees are only semi mature they will become landmarks in time and wishes that they be protected so that they can achieve this, knowing that they can live to 300 years of age and are one of the largest tree species in the world.
+The trees are situated on either side of Boyd Rd and are situated on Council roadside and not the submitter's property.